-The common misconception is that water and fat doesn’t mix because the Van der Waals forces that are acting upon both water and fat molecules are too weak.
+The common misconception is that water and fat don’t mix because the Van der Waals forces that are acting upon both water and fat molecules are too weak.
 However, this is not the case.
 The behavior of a fat droplet in water has more to do with the enthalpy and entropy of the reaction than its intermolecular forces.

 The hydrophobic interactions of non-polar side chains are believed to contribute significantly to the stabilizing of the tertiary structure of proteins.
 This interaction is really just an application of the solubility rule that “likes dissolve likes”.

-In many cases this results in the non-polar side chains of amino acids being on the inside of a globular protein, while the outside of the proteins contains mainly polar groups.
+In many cases, this results in the non-polar side chains of amino acids being on the inside of a globular protein, while the outside of the proteins contains mainly polar groups.
 Eg: Insulin Protein

-Why are Tertiary Structure of Proteins important?
+Why is the Tertiary Structure of Proteins important?

 The function of a protein (except as food) depends on its tertiary structure.
 If this is disrupted, the protein is said to be denatured, and it loses its activity.
 Examples: